-On the one hand, from a conceptual perspective, they make apparent the link between regularity and definition of QNMs.
-Indeed, as we increase $p$ we gain control on more and more overtones, as it can be seen in the circular pseudospectral lines around growing overtones.
-This is consistent with the results by Warnick \cite{Warnick:2013hba}, where QNMs are defined in horizontal bands~\footnote{This structure in bands of width $\kappa$, with one QNM frequency per band, is the responsible of the writing $a_{N_{\mathrm{QNM}}} = \kappa N_{\mathrm{QNM}}$ in Eq. (\ref{e:u_Keldysh_discussion_C}).
+In summary, the construction of these $H^p$-pseudospectra represent by themselves a non-trivial result (see also \cite{Warnick:2024} for related results\footnote{The pseudospectra in Fig. \ref{pseudospectrum_p_norm} are calculated from the resolvent $R_L(\omega)$ of $L$.
+Such resolvent $R_L(\omega)$ is a non-compact operator, a fact making of Fig. \ref{pseudospectrum_p_norm} a remarkable result.
+The corresponding pseudospectra in \cite{Warnick:2024}, presenting the same structure in bands, are calculated from the norm of the inverse of the Laplace transform of the wave equation in second-order form.
+In contrast with the fist-order version here studied, in that case the ``resolvent'' is compact.}).
+From a structural perspective, $H^p$-pseudospectra make apparent the link between regularity and definition of QNMs: as we increase $p$ we gain control on more and more overtones, as it can be seen in the circular pseudospectral lines around growing overtones, where QNMs are defined in horizontal bands\footnote{This structure in bands of width $\kappa$, with one QNM frequency per band, is the responsible of the writing $a_{N_{\mathrm{QNM}}} = \kappa N_{\mathrm{QNM}}$ in Eq. (\ref{e:u_Keldysh_discussion_C}).
 It also underlies the Weyl's law discussed in \ref{a:Weyl_law} (see \cite{Jaramillo:2022zvf} for details).} of width $\kappa$, in such a way that an $H^p$ norm is needed to control the first $p$ bands (see details in \cite{Warnick:2013hba,Boyanov:2024}).